Stone Mart

 Bluestone

-Ever versatile, the beautiful texture and colors of bluestone makes it suitable for both indoors and outdoors.
+Ever versatile, the beautiful texture and colors of bluestone make it suitable for both indoors and outdoors.

 Natural Stone Finishes

-The surface of natural stones can be finished in many ways including polishing, honing, flaming, antiquing or tumbling.
-The type of finish is chosen according to the colour and characteristics of the stone.
+The surface of natural stones can be finished in many ways including polishing, honing, flaming, antiquing, or tumbling.
+The type of finish is chosen according to the color and characteristics of the stone.
 Everything from a rough, textured non-slip floor tile, to a high-gloss wall tile – you’d never guess they all began as the same stone.

 surface-finishes-stone-granite